 It is not clear how much Gras knew about what was occurring in the Big Casino.
 Certainly he was aware in February 1904 when the saloonkeeper, one P. Draiss, was hauled into court by local authorities.
 Although it was against the law to sell liquor on Sunday by city ordinance, an employee with Draiss’s knowledge had opened the saloon and sold beer on the Lord’s Day.
 In addition to fine, the ordinance stipulated forfeiture of the liquor license.
 Hauled into court, a local judge, likely a “wet,” ruled against the city that then took the case to the Louisiana Court of Appeals.
 That court declared that the penalty for breaking the law was sufficient and that forfeiture of the license would be an additional penalty and could not be enforced.
 The Big Casino Saloon stayed in business.

 Meanwhile, Gras’ wealth, primarily from liquor sales was growing.
 Nonetheless, he continued to live the bachelor life, owning a house at 630 Elmwood street with six bedrooms, and inviting boarders, many of whom were the clerks in his store, at least one with a family.
 Even then he was becoming known for his generosity.
-In the wake of World War One, he contributed to rebuilding a school and chapel in his home village of Le Petit Puy destroyed in the fighting, and the restoration of the Cathedral of Embrun, an historical Church built by Charlemagne in the Ninth Century.
-In 1954 he was awarded the Benemerenti Award by Pope Pius XII for these gifts.
+In the wake of World War One, he contributed to rebuilding a school and chapel in his home village of Le Petit Puy destroyed in the fighting, and the restoration of the Cathedral of Embrun, a historic Church built by Charlemagne in the Ninth Century.
+For these gifts in 1954 Gras was awarded the Benemerenti Award by Pope Pius XII.

 The bulk of Gras’ giving, however, was local.
 He is said often to have repeated the motto: “What’s good for Shreveport is good for me.”
 In that mode he helped found and support the Shreveport Chamber of Commerce and was a benefactor of Centenary College, St. Vincent’s and St. Mary’s Schools, the French Benevolent Society and other local charities.